ThunderFun/convert_to_quant_QuIP_INT8/README.md

 For the best results when using LoRAs with quantized models:

 - **Use QuIP without SmoothQuant**: Non-SmoothQuant QuIP runs provide the best LoRA compatibility.
 The QuIP optimizer delivers the highest weight fidelity without the activation-to-weight transformations that SmoothQuant applies, which is crucial for maintaining compatibility with LoRAs trained on the original base model.
-- **Avoid SmoothQuant for LoRA use cases**: While SmoothQuant can improve quantization accuracy for some models, it modifies the weight space in ways that can reduce LoRA compatibility.
-Use plain QuIP (without `--smoothquant`) for maximum LoRA compatibility.
 - **LoRA-Informed Calibration**: If you have a specific LoRA you want to optimize for, use the `--calibration-lora` flag.
 This uses the LoRA's weight directions to inform the quantization process for that specific LoRA.

 ---